-3. Smart lifestyle choices.
+3. Smart and healthy lifestyle choices.

 Changing your daily routine can limit your exposure to UV rays; avoiding going outside around midday when the sun rays are strongest is a good start.
 Clothing also offers great protection, especially tight-woven fabrics in dark colours.
 These are all preventive measures you can take that don’t even require you to spend too much money.
 This is the combination of frugality and caution.

 The most popular after-sun remedy is Aloe Vera.
 Not only does it help the skin’s healing process, but it also feels soothing and reduces redness.
 Plain yogurt containing probiotics feels great when applied cold and will help to restore the skin’s protective layer.
 Potato peels are also anti-bacterial, and you can try some cold black tea for removing heat from your skin and for repairing sun-damaged skin.

 What are my best bets on natural sun protection?